 I also made a salad with yellow and red capsicum, zucchini, cabbage and romaine lettuce.
-Nevertheless, you can opt for your own choice but within those suited to be eaten raw.
+Nevertheless, you can opt for your own choice but those suited to be eaten raw.
 This teppanyaki salmon served with rice and salad is absolutely delicious with the typical Asian flavours.

 For the salmon

 300g (one medium size piece) salmon - cut into two

 1 tbsp hoisin sauce